melkon90/StarWarsCharacterBrowser/README.md

 The ideal position of the 'SearchBar' is at the top of the 'FlatList'.
 Fortunately, the 'FlatList' has a prop to add custom components to its header.
 However, before the SearchBar can be added, a search function is needed.
 The search function filters the charactersArray, and updates the 'data' state based on the result.

+### Navigating through the app
+The user can click on an item in the table and see more information about a certain character.
+For proper navigation, this app uses 'NavigatorIOS'.
+To make this work,  a new class is defined that sets up the NavigatorIOS and uses the class that contains the 'FlatList' as its initial route component.

+To navigate to the new screen, a new class is defined first: CharacterDetail.
+This class is setup pretty straightforward.
+It receives the character details and it presents it in a (bulleted) list.
+Next, a function is added to the 'FlatList' to identify row selections.
+Once a row is selected, the right item is identified, and a push to the next screen is initiated with the selected item as a prop.